OjasRane/Singular-Value-Decomposition/web_app/README.md

 - **Image not loading**: Ensure the image file is in a supported format (PNG, JPG, JPEG)
 - **Performance issues**: Reduce the image size or use grayscale mode for faster processing
 - **Missing data file in playground**: Verify that `data/image.png` exists in the project root
+- **Missing asset files**: Verify that `web_app/assets/color.svd` and `web_app/assets/grayscale.svd` exist; these pre-computed SVD files are required for the Image Compression playground

 ## Related Resources